The Bankrate promise

 - Pay down debt if you can.
 A lower debt-to-income ratio can also help you qualify for a loan with good terms.
 If yours is high — around 45 percent or more — then paying off some of your debts or increasing your income will help.

 - Get quotes from multiple lenders.
 Once your finances are in order, get loan quotes from several lenders.
 Compare APRs, loan amounts, loan terms and lender reputation.
 Some lenders offer prequalification, which allows you to estimate your loan terms without hurting your credit.

 - Submit documents to your lender.
-When you decide on a lender, you’ll need to formally apply for the loan and submit a variety of financial information.
+When you decide on a lender, you’ll need to formally apply for the loan and submit various financial information.
 This could include bank statements or pay stubs.
 If you don’t have a job, be prepared to show how you plan to make payments.
-Some lenders accept alternative forms of income, such as unemployment benefits.

 - Receive the money.
 If your loan application is accepted, the lender should send you the funds within a few business days.
 You can then use the money for your intended purpose.
 Setting up payment reminders can help you avoid late fees and bruises to your credit.

 Common mistakes when using a personal loan